I Moved to Canada - Now What?

 Try to Add Some Joy to Your Life

 As a newcomer, you will most likely feel overwhelmed at your new life, and you may find yourself alone.
 I believe that you need to adapt the mindset of "I am alone, but I am not lonely."
-I do not have new social circles or a partner – I moved on my own.
+I am still in the process of establishing new social and professional circles and, if I am lucky, a new partner – I moved on my own with just my suitcases!
 This is not necessarily a bad thing – I find that going for jogs and also trying out new things helps a lot.
 Who would have thought I would find myself on a badminton court in 2025?!
-Use the time you have to try new things or get back into rythms that you were familiar with in your home country.
-You do not need to "do the most" – with time and persistence, I do believe that things will fall into place.
-As of writing this article, I am on Tinder.
-The rationale for getting on the platform was from my favourite planetary scientist, Prof. Sara Seager.
-In her memoir, The Smallest Lights in the Universe: A Memoir, her friends in the Widows of Concord group created an online dating profile for the professor, and the professor went on dates!
-If a planetary scientist could manage online dates, I sure can do it too!
-Let’s just say your boy is shopping around – I am a "good Christian woman" and I don't bite!
+Use the time you have to try new things or get back into rhythms that you were familiar with in your home country.
+You do not need to "do the most".
+With time and persistence, I do believe that things will fall into place.

 Take Care of Yourself

-Taking care of yourself is a big part of the emigration journey.
+Taking care of yourself is a big part of the expat journey.
 This means that you need to be your own hero, cheer yourself on, support yourself, and help yourself.
+Take every experience as a growth experience.
+Remember your goals and the progress you have made.
 Unfortunately, in this life, no one is going to save you if you cannot save yourself.
-This might be rich coming from me now, since I have not faced major challenges yet, though my tin hat is always tingling, given the weird situation the world is in now.
+This might be rich coming from me now, given that I have not experienced major challenges yet.
+I am in my humble era - very appreciative of what I have now.
+Keep on reading those books and working on those pet projects!

 To Emigrate or Not to Emigrate?
 Some Fair Considerations

 Ultimately, there is no right or wrong answer to this question.
-I certainly do believe that 'the golden era of emigration' is over.
 The decision to move should be something you decide and not what content creators tell you.
-There are a lot of videos that highlight the negatives of Canada, only because bad news sells.
-The good things that Canada does and offers is not spoken of by the same rage-baiting content creators.
-When formulating my decision to move, these were the following points I considered:
+There is no perfect country, and one could argue that there is no 'perfect time to move'.
+When formulating my decision to move, these were my thoughts around the key areas I considered:

 Consider Your Current Financial Standing

 Before even thinking about emigrating, you need to look at your bank account(s) and your overall financial standing.
 Do you have more than enough funds?
-In my opinion, you should NOT emigrate IF you have to do any of the following:
+From my viewpoint, one should not move if any of the items below need to be executed:

-In my view, you should ONLY consider emigration if such a move does not wreck your overall financial well-being.
-The above list does not consider people who are fleeing wars, political persecution, or political instability.
-In my situation, I did not have to execute any of the above points, and South Africa is stable.
+In my view, you should ONLY consider migration if such a move does not wreck your overall financial well-being.
+The above list does not consider people who are fleeing wars, political persecution, or political instability - that is a special category that I cannot speak to.

 Consider Your Current Career